ssk-d/fireflutter/README.md

 - User's notification subscription information is saved under `/users/{uid}/meta/public` documents.
 - Push notification tokens are saved under `/users/{uid}/meta/tokens` document.

-#### User Email And Password Registration
+### Create Register Screen

 - Do [General Setup](#general-setup).
 - Create register screen with `lib/screens/register/register.screen.dart` file.
 - Put a route named `register`

+### Create Login Screen

+### Create Profile Screen

+#### User Email And Password Registration

+- Open register.screen.dart
-- And put a button for opening register screen.
+- Put a button for opening register screen.
 - Then, add email input box, password input box and a submit button.

+  - You may add more input box for displaName and other informations.
+  - You may put a profile photo upload button.

   - For the complete code, see [register branch in sample app](https://github.com/thruthesky/fireflutter_sample_app/tree/register/lib).